jcatterson/sObjectLookup/README.md

  showLookup - is a notification that the magnifying glass has been clicked on.

- itemSelected - after searching and selecting an item, this function is called; theSelectedItem->{"id":"The Id of the sObject clicked on", "clicked_on":"the actual column clicked on", "sobjectLookup": "the original SObjectLookup clicked on"}
+ itemSelected - after searching and selecting an item, this function is called; theSelectedItem->{"id":"The Id of the sObject clicked on", "clicked_on":"the actual column clicked on" (In my screenshot, it would be the Name column), "sobjectLookup": "the original SObjectLookup clicked on"}

 ###Known Bugs: